 Alfred's leer only deepened at the mention of her name.
 "That bitch is everything that makes Britannia evil, and to this day I still can't believe somebody didn't put a bullet in her head for Nakano, Shinjuku and Asakusa."

 Alfred nodded in understanding.
-"Yeah, I heard the Major killed her brother at Narita as well, and that she supposedly transferred to Cornelia's command to exact revenge."
+"Yeah, I heard the Major killed her brother at Narita as well."

 Karatsu Apartments Room 319

 Naha, State of Okinawa

 There was no way in Heaven or on Earth that Kallen could have foreseen or even considered possible what was happening before her.
 For perhaps the fiftieth time, she blinked her eyes to make sure that what she was seeing now was not an illusion, and even considered activating her Geass to make absolutely certain.
 But no matter how many times she did so, things were just as they seemed, which meant as impossible as it was, reality reigned supreme.